ussyed11/Election_Analysis-Callenge/README.md

 # Election_Analysis-Callenge
 Callenge 3
-n this project, our final Python script will need to be able to deliver the following information when the script is run:
+the election audit, and discuss the information needed by the Colorado Board of Elections. n this project, our final Python script will need to be able to deliver the following information when the script is run:

 Total number of votes cast